 1951-1952: A quick splash in integrated baseball

-Joe Black was already 26 years old when he was scouted and signed by the Brooklyn Dodgers in late 1950.
+Black was already 26 when he was scouted and signed by the Brooklyn Dodgers in late 1950.
 In 1950-51, he went 5-7 with a 4.22 ERA for Cienfuegos in the Cuban Winter League.
 He and teammate Jim Gilliam were purchased together by Brooklyn from Baltimore.
-After a year pitching for the Montreal Royals of the International League (7-9, 3.85) and St. Paul Saints of the American Association (4-3, 2.25) in 1951, he returned to Cuba for the 1952-52 winter, where he had a dominant season.
+After a year pitching for the Montreal Royals of the International League (7-9, 3.85) and St. Paul Saints of the American Association (4-3, 2.25) in 1951, he returned to Cuba for the 1951-52 winter, where he had a dominant season.
 He led the league in winning percentage, wins (15-6), strikeouts (78) and ERA (2.42) in notching a pitching Triple Crown while again toiling for Cienfuegos.

 He was an unknown quantity to white baseball in 1952, a big man with an excellent fastball and a sharp small curve (which would probably be called a slider today) who did not fear anyone.
-He was used out of the bullpen and established himself as one of the Brooklyn Dodgers' best pitchers that season, going 15-4 with 15 saves and a 2.15 ERA in 56 games.
+He was used out of the bullpen and established himself as one of the Dodgers' best pitchers, going 15-4 with 15 saves and a 2.15 ERA in 56 games.
 He was only used as a starter twice, in the waning days of the season, winning both times, one of them a complete game.
-Manager Charlie Dressen had decided that he wanted to use his best pitcher for as many innings as possible in the upcoming World Series, following in the footsteps of Phillies manager Eddie Sawyer, who had used his relief ace Jim Konstanty as his opening game starter in the 1950 World Series.
+Manager Charlie Dressen decided that he wanted to use his best pitcher for as many innings as possible in the upcoming World Series, following in the footsteps of Phillies manager Eddie Sawyer, who had used his relief ace Jim Konstanty as his Game 1 starter in the 1950 World Series.